emilwidlund/framer-form/README.md

 ### Where can I download the module and import it to my Framer Project?

 This module is still under development and is not yet considered functional.
 An Alpha-release is expected to be released in Spring 2018.
-Most plausible around April.
+Hopefully in April.

+### Built with

+- Three.js
+- Framer Library
+- Inflate.js
+- Underscore.js